Skip to main content

 The legal framework governing wellness plans operates as a tripartite system, with the ADA and GINA defining permissible inquiries and HIPAA regulating the subsequent handling and security of the collected health data.

 This creates a functional hierarchy of compliance.
 First, a program must be designed to meet the foundational non-discrimination principles of the ADA and GINA.
-This involves ensuring reasonable accommodations, guaranteeing voluntariness, and obtaining proper authorization for any requests.
+This involves ensuring reasonable accommodations, guaranteeing voluntariness, and obtaining proper authorization for any genetic information requests.

 Second, if the program is part of a group health plan, the entire data ecosystem must be enveloped in HIPAA’s Privacy and Security Rule protections.
 The information collected for the wellness program must be treated as PHI, with all attendant restrictions on use and disclosure.
 This systematic layering ensures that the expansion of corporate wellness initiatives occurs within a robust framework of individual protection.